SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 PC-PEP International Project Coordinator

-Lia is a second-year master’s student in the Epidemiology and Applied Health Research program at Dalhousie University and a Research Coordinator in the Soillse Prostate Cancer Quality of Life Research Laboratory.
-She has completed a Bachelor of Science with Honours in Biology at Mount Allison University and graduated in May of 2021.
+Lia Massoeurs is the process of completing a MSC in Epidemiology at Dalhousie University and is the Research Coordinator for Cancer and PC-PEP.
+She has completed a BSc with Honours in Biology at Mount Allison University and graduated in May of 2021.
 Lia is new to Nova Scotia as she is originally from Moncton, New Brunswick.
 In her free time, she enjoys going to the gym, experimenting with cooking, and doing jigsaw puzzles.
-She has a strong passion for healthcare and is very interested in the intersection of psychology and biology and the impact of mental health on one’s wellbeing.
-Lia will be conducting qualitative research throughout her master’s to identify issues related to sample heterogeneity, the context, complexities and characteristics of patients who participated in PC-PEP.
-In the fall, Lia is beginning the Beatrice Hunter Cancer Research Institute Cancer Research Training program and is thankful to have been awarded the BHCRI CIBC/QEII Foundation CRTP Award to support her thesis research this academic year.
+Lia is attending the Beatrice Hunter Cancer Research Institute Cancer Research Training program and is thankful to have been awarded the BHCRI CIBC/QEII Foundation CRTP Award to support her thesis research this academic year.
+Lia’s contribution to the PC-PEP program of research since 2021, enrolling patients in the program and supporting the PC-PEP team has and continues to be invaluable.

 PC-PEP Canada, Research in Medicine Student

-Laura is a first-year medical student at Dalhousie University.
+Laura Burge is a first-year medical student at Dalhousie University.
 She recently joined the Soillse Prostate Cancer Quality of Life Research Laboratory as a Research in Medicine Student.
 She was born and raised in Prince Edward Island and completed a Bachelor of Science with Honours in Kinesiology from the University of Prince Edward Island in May of 2021.
-Her Honours Thesis explored how the well-being of student-athletes was impacted by the COVID-19 Pandemic, and as a Varsity Soccer Player herself, this project was especially meaningful.
 In the past couple of years, she gained valuable experience implementing several exercise intervention programs, which aimed to improve the quality of life of individuals with intellectual disabilities, end-stage renal disease, and long-term care residents.
 She is passionate about improving the health and well-being of her community, and is feeling excited and fortunate to join the incredible members of the PC-PEP team.
 In her free time, she loves to stay active, enjoy nature, and spend quality time with friends and family.

 PC-PEP Research Citizen Mentors Lead, and PC-PEP Program Outreach International